Insider Selling: SEA (NYSE:SE) Insider Sells 800 Shares of Stock

-Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) insider Jingye Chen sold 800 shares of the firm's stock in a transaction on Monday, May 11th.
-The stock was sold at an average price of $83.74, for a total value of $66,992.00.
-Following the transaction, the insider owned 210,400 shares in the company, valued at $17,618,896.
+Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) insider Jingye Chen sold 800 shares of the firm's stock in a transaction that occurred on Wednesday, May 13th.
+The stock was sold at an average price of $94.62, for a total transaction of $75,696.00.
+Following the sale, the insider owned 208,800 shares of the company's stock, valued at $19,756,656.
 The trade was a 0.38% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.

 Jingye Chen also recently made the following trade(s):

-SE has been the topic of several research reports.
-Jefferies Financial Group reissued a "buy" rating and set a $150.00 price objective on shares of SEA in a report on Tuesday, March 3rd.
-Morgan Stanley set a $121.00 price objective on shares of SEA and gave the company an "overweight" rating in a report on Friday, March 13th.
-Weiss Ratings reissued a "hold (c-)" rating on shares of SEA in a report on Friday, March 27th.
-Sanford C. Bernstein cut their price objective on shares of SEA from $170.00 to $150.00 and set an "outperform" rating on the stock in a report on Wednesday, March 4th.
-Finally, Bank of America reissued a "buy" rating and set a $125.00 price objective on shares of SEA in a report on Monday, March 9th.
-One investment analyst has rated the stock with a Strong Buy rating, ten have assigned a Buy rating, three have assigned a Hold rating and one has issued a Sell rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of "Moderate Buy" and an average target price of $161.66.
+A number of brokerages have weighed in on SE.
+Bank of America reaffirmed a "buy" rating and issued a $125.00 target price on shares of SEA in a research note on Monday, March 9th.
+Jefferies Financial Group reaffirmed a "buy" rating on shares of SEA in a research note on Tuesday.
+Sanford C. Bernstein dropped their price target on shares of SEA from $170.00 to $150.00 and set an "outperform" rating for the company in a research note on Wednesday, March 4th.
+Weiss Ratings reissued a "hold (c-)" rating on shares of SEA in a research note on Friday, March 27th.
+Finally, TD Cowen boosted their price target on shares of SEA from $100.00 to $108.00 and gave the stock a "hold" rating in a research note on Wednesday.
+One equities research analyst has rated the stock with a Strong Buy rating, ten have assigned a Buy rating, three have given a Hold rating and one has assigned a Sell rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of "Moderate Buy" and an average target price of $158.66.

 (Get Free Report